Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 It would be nice if there was a check for if they already have the max amount of decks before creating a new deck instead of letting the creation of the deck go through and raising an error when trying to view the decks

-I would double check the code for check_pack_exists because when I tried opening a pack that was non existent by not capitalizing the pack name it resulted in a 500 internal server error instead of raising an exception (nothing stands out from this code so I’m not sure why the exception isn’t being raised) (The code works properly for purchasing a pack, so maybe you might just need to have that piece of code in the function for check_pack_exists)

 Not sure if this is intentional or not but I'm not able to view the battle and display endpoints on the render so I couldn’t test those endpoints